 top of page

-Sawubona is Prince William County Virginia's only Afrocentric educational cooperative serving children and teens in an emotionally safe learning environment.
-We celebrate our rich African and African American heritage and teach our scholars to have pride in African and African American heritage and culture.
+Sawubona is Prince William County Virginia's only mobile, Afrocentric educational learning experience serving children and teens.
+We celebrate our rich African and African American heritage and teach our scholars to have pride in African and African American heritage and culture through a variety of immersive experiences.
+Whether your scholar is eager to learn about freedom fighters who resisted the yoke of slavery, artists that put their genius on full display during the Harlem Renaissance or racial justice activists who used their voices to advocate equity, The Sawubona School of Excellence is the right choice.

-Sawubona is a Zulu word for "I see you."
+Sawubona is a Zulu greeting that translates, "I see you."
 This is not merely a visual seeing with our eyes but a soulful seeing with our hearts.
 We love and value the children in our community and are eager to serve your family.

 We celebrate our scholars for who they are today and curate experiences that help them make positive choices about who they are becoming.